innoq/ROCA/faq.md

 browser into a runtime for a custom UI engine.
 It's perfectly possible to use JavaScript unobtrusively, which will in our view give you the best of both worlds.

+### But not everything is a resource!
+How about dashboards, portal pages, etc.?

+Yes, everything is a resource, at least if we're talking about the Web.
+Because that's the whole point of it.
+If it's a dashboard we're talking about, then the resource is the dashboard; if it's a portal you're looking for, you might consider that your browser already does many things one usually expects a portal to do.

+### Is is either 100% ROCA compliance or nothing?

+Of course not.
+The whole point of this site, though, is to give a reference that one can compare design decisions to.

 ### Who's behind ROCA?